|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker full of ice, pour the vodka, ginger liqueur, grape juice, and blackberry syrup.
+In a cocktail shaker, pour the vodka, ginger liqueur, grape juice, and blackberry syrup.
+Fill with ice.

 - Dark grape juice is designated in the recipe because there is a "white" version of the fruit juice available (it actually looks like apple juice).
 While the blood martini will taste the same with it, you will lose the bloody effect.